Acclaim Entertainment: 2025 revival (as Acclaim, Inc. "PlayAcclaim")

 On March 4, 2025, it was announced that a group of executives purchased the Acclaim trademark and would relaunch Acclaim Entertainment as an indie publisher and potentially purchase former Acclaim IP.

 The company, Acclaim, Inc., is led by Russell Binder, Mark Caplan and wrestler Jeff Jarrett, while Graffiti Games CEO Alex Josef was appointed as Acclaim's new CEO.

-On September 10, 2025, the revived company announced a slate of nine indie games, during their newly described, "Play Acclaim Showcase".
-During the showcase, Acclaim, Inc. announced that two of their nine announced titles, Katanaut, an all-new action platformer with science fiction and samurai elements, was made immediately available for PC and Basketball Classics, a retro-style basketball game developed by Namo Gamo, was being sold for both PC and coming soon to Home Consoles.
+On September 10, 2025, the revived company announced a slate of nine indie games, during its newly described, "Play Acclaim Showcase".
+During the showcase, Acclaim, Inc. announced that two of its nine titles, Katanaut, an all-new sci-fi samurai action platformer, was made immediately available for PC, and Basketball Classics, a retro-style basketball game developed by Namo Gamo, were made immediately available for PC, with Basketball Classics also coming soon to home consoles.